matveykaa/MySite/README.md

 # MySite
-Forum, where people can register, share posts and view other users' posts
+Forum, where people can register, share posts and view other users' posts.

+Using Django, SQLite.